Blendify/blender-manual/blender_docs/manual/render/freestyle/export_svg.rst

 .. admonition:: Reference
    :class: refbox

-   | Panel:    :menuselection:`Properties editor --> Render Layers --> Freestyle Line Style SVG Export`
+   :Panel:     :menuselection:`Properties editor --> Render Layers --> Freestyle Line Style SVG Export`

 Because the representation of Freestyle strokes and SVG path objects is fundamentally different, a one-on-one translation between Freestyle and SVG is not possible.
 The main shortcoming of SVG compared to Freestyle is that